Pa Dibba: Hammarby IF

 He made his debut for Hammarby a week later in an away fixture against Sundsvall, the team he just had left.
 The appearance sparked some controversy as the Sundsvall staff claimed the two clubs had reached a spoken "gentlemen's agreement" that Dibba would not feature in this particular game.
 However, the deal was later denied by officials from Hammarby in a statement on their website.
 On 26 September 2016, Dibba scored his first goal in Allsvenskan for Hammarby against Falkenbergs FF on away turf in a 2–0 win.

 On 17 April 2017, Dibba scored the decisive goal as Hammarby won against fierce rivals AIK.
 He settled the score at 2–1 in the later stages of the game, citing "it had been a dream to determine a derby".

 Dibba had his major breakthrough in 2018, scoring 7 goals in 10 matches, as Hammarby was placed first in the league mid-season.
 He was voted "Allsvenskan Player of the Month" in May.

 Shenzhen FC

-On 28 June 2018, Dibba joined Chinese club Shenzhen F.C.
-He signed a three-year contract with the China League One club, as reports suggested a transfer fee of around 12 million Swedish kronor (approximately £1 million).
+On 28 June 2018, Dibba joined Chinese club Shenzhen FC He signed a three-year contract with the China League One club, as reports suggested a transfer fee of around 12 million Swedish kronor (approximately £1 million).